sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 Mission Control is where you manage the event broker services and event meshes (which contain a bunch of event broker services), and monitor the health of our AEM instance.

->**IMPORTANT:** your AEM instance will not have any event broker services or an event mesh.
+>**IMPORTANT:** Your AEM instance will not have any event broker services or an event mesh.
 The images below are just an example of what it will look like once you have a fully configured AEM with multiple event broker service instances.

 Mission control is divided into two sections:

-- **Cluster Manager:** Here, you can find the event broker services available in our instance, and you can create, configure and delete event brokers.
+- **Cluster Manager:** Here, you can find the event broker services available in your instance, and you can create, configure and delete event brokers.

     👉 Navigate to **Cluster Manager** and view the event broker services available.